savashn/ecewo-docs/src/content/docs/examples/auth.md

 >
 >In these examples, session is stored in memory, but you can store them in the database if you prefer.
 >
->If you store them in the memory, you will use `free_session()` API for rare operations like logout.
+>If you store them in the memory, you will use `free_session()` and `delete_session()` API for rare operations like logout.
 Ecewo will free the expired sessions when a new session is created.
 >
 >But if you prefer storing the sessions in a database, you may free the session from memory right after you create and insert it into the database.